 Lesson Ten – Credit Alone Cannot Achieve Objectives

 Micro-credit attempts to address a genuine need of credit for the poor for consumption needs, working capital and sometimes-fixed capital of small enterprises.
 Yet these only facilitate small entrepreneurs.
 Those without a capacity to use such funds profitably would not benefit.
 Both the expansion and effectiveness of micro-credit requires a number of other pre-requisites.
-These include a macro economic policy framework conducive to mE, improvements in physical and economic infrastructure, opportunity for education and skill development, and marketing opportunities for products of mEs.
+These include a macroeconomic policy framework conducive to mE, improvements in physical and economic infrastructure, the opportunity for education and skill development, and marketing opportunities for products of mEs.